 Review high-difficulty scenario questions and your weak topic areas identified in practice tests.
 Do a final timed mock exam to confirm your pacing, then spend the last few days on targeted review of definitions, frameworks, and decision-making criteria rather than re-reading large sections of study material.

-A team has been delivering a steady stream of small value increments towards a goal for 4 months, and has completed several solution components, with several still potentially doable.
-The solution owner examines the reactions to the delivered components from customers, and decides which one(s) the team will do next.
-The solution owner is demonstrating:
+A team has been delivering a steady stream of small value increments and has completed several solution components, with some still remaining.
+The solution owner examines the reactions to the delivered components from customers, and decides that the need has been met and the remaining potential components won't deliver enough additional value to justify doing them.
+The solution owner will: